-For the 12 months ended June 30, 2024 For the year ended December 31, 2020 YoY Net income attributable to Safehold Inc. common shareholders (\$21,392) \$59,294 -136% Add: Impairment for goodwill 145,365 - Add: Merger & Caret related costs ^a 60 - Less: Gain on sale of ground leases ^b (447) - Less: Non-amortizable hedge gains or losses (15,191) - Net income excluding merger & Caret related costs and non-recurring gains for the period \$108,396 \$59,294 83% Impact attributable to noncontrolling interests (\$576) - Net income attributable to Safehold Inc. common shareholders excluding merger & Caret related costs and non-recurring gains for the period \$107,819 \$59,294 82%
+For the 12 months ended September 30, 2024 For the year ended December 31, 2020 Net income attributable to Safehold Inc. common shareholders \$120,905 \$59,294 Less: Gain on sale of ground leases (447) Ψ07,274 Less: Non-amortizable hedge gains or losses (15,191) - Add: General provision for credit losses on prior period balances ^a 6,804 - Net income excluding merger & Caret related costs, non-recurring gains for the period and general provision for credit losses on prior period balances \$112,072 \$59,294 Impact attributable to noncontrolling interests ^b (\$576) - Net income attributable to Safehold Inc. common shareholders excluding merger & Caret related costs, non-recurring gains for the period and general provision for credit losses on prior period balances \$111,496 \$59,294

 Note: Figures in millions except for per share amounts.
-Net income attributable to Safehold Inc. common shareholders excluding merger & Caret related costs and non-recurring gains are non-GAAP measures used as supplemental performance measures to give management and investors a view of net income and EPS more directly derived from operating activities in the period in which they occur.
-Net income attributable to Safehold Inc. common shareholders excluding merger & Caret related costs and non-recurring gains is calculated as net income (loss) attributable to common shareholders, prior to the effect of non-recurring gains, and charges related to the merger, administration of Caret, origination of the Secured Term Loan to SAFE and goodwill impairment, all as adjusted to exclude corresponding amounts allocable to noncontrolling interests.
+Net income attributable to Safehold Inc. common shareholders excluding merger & Caret related costs, non-recurring gains and general provision for credit losses on prior period balances are non-GAAP measures used as supplemental performance measures to give management and investors a view of net income and EPS more directly derived from operating activities in the period in which they occur.
+Net income attributable to Safehold Inc. common shareholders excluding merger & Caret related costs, non-recurring gains and general provision for credit losses on prior period balances is calculated as net income (loss) attributable to common shareholders, prior to the effect of non-recurring gains, and charges related to the merger, administration of Caret, origination of the Secured Term Loan to Star Holdings, goodwill impairment and general provision for credit losses on prior period balances, all as adjusted to exclude corresponding amounts allocable to noncontrolling interests.
 It should be examined in conjunction with net income (loss) attributable to common shareholders as shown in our consolidated statements of operations.
-EPS excluding merger & Caret related costs and non-recurring gains is calculated as net income attributable to Safehold Inc. common shareholders excluding merger & Caret related costs and non-recurring gains divided by the weighted average number of common shares.
+EPS excluding merger & Caret related costs, non-recurring gains and general provision for credit losses on prior period balances is calculated as net income attributable to Safehold Inc. common shareholders excluding merger & Caret related costs, non-recurring gains and general provision for credit losses on prior period balances, divided by the weighted average number of diluted common shares.
 These metrics should not be considered as alternatives to net income (loss) attributable to common shareholders or EPS, respectively (in each case determined in accordance with generally accepted accounting principles in the United States of America ("GAAP")).
-These measures may differ from similarly-titled measures used by other companies.
+These measures may differ from similarly-titled measures used by a.
+Includes general provision for credit losses on prior period balances of \$6.6m on consolidated assets and \$0.2m on unconsolidated assets in Q3'24 and YTD'24.